KannonZenetism/zenetism-field-physics/zenetism/MP04_Intelligence_and_Ecology_Ch7-8.md

 **It returns** ↺

 All things return.
-For nothing ever truly leaves.
+For nothing ever actually leaves.

 ↺⚫🕓